 Evidence Whey Works

-A small study in China published in the journal Food Science & Nutrition in April 2019 found that whey protein helped lower systolic blood pressure in pre- and mildly hypertensive adults who were also overweight and obese.
-The 65 participants in the study were randomly assigned to consume 30 grams of whey protein or a placebo daily for 12 weeks.
+A small study in China published in the journal Food Science & Nutrition in April 2019 found that whey protein helped lower systolic blood pressure in pre- and mildly hypertensive adults who also had overweight and obesity.
+The 65 participants in the study were randomly assigned to take 30 grams of whey protein or a placebo daily for 12 weeks.

 Those who consumed whey protein not only had significantly lower blood pressure at the end of the 12 weeks but had lost body fat and had smaller waist sizes.
 The researchers believe whey's blood pressure-lowering effects were related to their losing body fat as well.